We are looking for volunteers... Read More...

 Maun Conservation Group works closely with Mansfield District Council to carry out various conservation tasks.
 MCG members and several local residents assist with maintaining the site, carrying out path clearing, tree planting, water quality testing and litter picking activities.
 Increasing numbers of primary school children, sea cadets and Wildlife Watch Group children visit the site for educational environmental and wildlife activities throughout the year.
-Childcare college students make an annual visit and adult service users join MCG members on litter picking days.

 Substantial funding has been sought and obtained for major projects to enhance the reserve including the creation of a picnic area, improvements to the scrape (the pond dipping area), and the removal of invasive species of plants including Himalayan Balsam and Japanese Knotweed.

-Good working relationships with Parks' Development Officers, local councillors, industrial companies, the Environment Agency, Waterside Care, Keep Britain Tidy, Nottinghamshire Wildlife Trust and the Biodiversity Action Group have enabled us to obtain support and guidance on delivering projects.
+Good working relationships with Parks' Development Officers, local councillors, industrial companies, the Environment Agency, Keep Britain Tidy, Nottinghamshire Wildlife Trust and the Biodiversity Action Group have enabled us to obtain support and guidance on delivering projects.

 Volunteering opportunities include practical tasks, fundraising, publicity, committee roles, carpentry skills and school visits.